smart-on-fhir/fhir-parser/README.md

 You will typically add this repo as a submodule to your framework project, create a directory that contains the necessary base classes and templates, create _settings_ and _mappings_ files and run the script.
 Examples on what you would need to do for Python classes can be found in _Sample/settings.py_, _Sample/mappings.py_ and _Sample/templates*_.

-The `master` branch is currently on _DSTU 2, v1.0.2_.
-The `develop` branch is on par with _master_, but points to the continuous integration build, currently on _1.8.0_, maybe newer.
-There may be tags for specific freezes, see [releases](https://github.com/smart-on-fhir/fhir-parser/releases).

-See [tags](https://github.com/smart-on-fhir/fhir-parser/releases) for specific FHIR versions.

 Use
 ---